K18thi/fmcg-business-insights-assistant/README.md

 Revenue differs across regions to support comparative performance analysis.

-### Inventory Constraints
+### Inventory Monitoring

-Inventory levels are linked to sales activity and include stockout events.
+Inventory levels are linked to sales activity and availability is tracked across products and regions.

 ### Product Variability